This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Where to get help

-• MoneyHelper, formerly the Money Advice Service, provides free debt advice 24 hours a day via its website and five days a week by telephone on 0800 138 7777 (calls are free).
+- MoneyHelper, formerly the Money Advice Service, provides free debt advice 24 hours a day via its website, and five days a week by telephone on 0800 138 7777 (calls are free).

 Disclaimer

-The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
+The Commons Library does not intend the information in our research publications and briefings to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
-Read our briefing for information about sources of legal advice and help.
+Read our briefing ‘Legal help: where to go and how to pay’ for further information about sources of legal advice and help.
+This information is provided subject to the conditions of the Open Parliament Licence.